For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Pixel-Shot, koblizeek, DeawSS – Shutterstock

-There are thousands of people live streaming themselves playing video games on Twitch.
+There are millions of people live streaming themselves playing video games on Twitch.
 And video games aren't the only type of content on the site – whether live cooking, making arts and crafts or simply chatting to viewers, there are countless niches to watch.

 While streaming on Twitch isn't a quick way to make money, you can grow it into something quite special with a bit of time and effort.
 We're here to show you how to start earning.